min2ha/ukwa-site/content/target/68896/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: Much like Agatha Christie’s Miss Marple, Theresa May was underestimated by Brexiteers at their peril

 Salutes Theresa May for her skill in uniting her cabinet around her vision of Brexit at the crunch meeting at Chequers on July 6th 2018.